 - Demonstrate a reasonable level of maturity and ability to manage the expectations required in a SIL setting with minimal supervision and case management; and able to

 - Meet eligibility requirements for Extended Foster Care.

-- If returning, a young adult must meet the Extended Foster Care eligibility requirements within 30 days of return.
-A 17 year old youth in DFPS conservatorship may apply for a SIL placement, but is not eligible for placement until the 18th birthday.
+- A 17-year-old youth in DFPS conservatorship may apply for a SIL placement, but is not eligible for placement until the 18th birthday.

 SIL settings can include:

 - College Dorms

 Step 1: The young adult discusses SIL with the caseworker.
 The young adult completes the DFPS SIL Application (Form 2605) and gives to the DFPS caseworker.

 Step 2: The DFPS caseworker sends the completed and approved SIL Application and Form 2087EX to the SIL Coordinator through the DFPS Supervised Independent Living mailbox.
 The SIL Coordinator in state office will give the caseworker a referral to the SIL Contractor(s) that have available openings.

 Step 3: The DFPS caseworker discuss the available SIL placement options with the young adult.
 The young adult has the option to accept a SIL placement in any DFPS Region where a SIL setting has been established.